API Reference

 In-place GPU parallel prefix scan using a decoupled lookback algorithm.

-Applies f to each element, then computes inclusive prefix scan with op, writing results to dst.
+Applies f to each element, computes inclusive prefix scan with op, and optionally applies g to each output element, writing results to dst.

 Arguments